-The Department of Medical Science has provided dosimetry laboratory services for radiation workers in the country through its Secondary Standards Dosimetry Laboratory (SSDL) since 1971.
-The Department of Medical Science's dosimetry laboratory is a member of the International Atomic Energy Agency and World Health Organization Cooperation network in South-East Asia.
+The Department of Medical Science is to providedosimetry laboratory services for radiation workers in the country through its Secondary Standards Dosimetry Laboratory (SSDL) since 1971.
+The Department of Medical Science's dosimetry laboratory is a member of the International Atomic Energy Agency and World Health Organization.
+It has an excellent cooperation network in South-East Asia.

-The OAP-dosimetry laboratory has carried on Metrological controls and certification of measuring equipment for ionizing radiation.
-The Bureau of Regulation Supporting maintains the SSDL with its equipment and source standards for the provision of services for the calibration of radiation monitoring instruments and dosimeters (i.e. survey meters, rate meter, personal monitors, etc.)
+The OAP-dosimetry laboratory carries on Metrological controls and certification of measuring equipment for ionizing radiation.
+The Bureau of Regulation Supporting maintains the SSDL with its equipment and source standards for the provision of services for the calibration of radiation monitoring instruments and dosimeters (i.e. survey meters, rate meter, personal monitors, etc.).